JaneliaSciComp/G4_Display_Tools/docs/G4_Conductor_Manual.md

 The top left section contains settings for your experiment.
 The top right section is where you can fill in some basic experiment metadata.
 The center displays a progress bar, or will once an experiment begins running.
 Once you begin running an experiment, data relating to the current trial will display along the bottom.

 *Note: You must have set up a metadata google sheet and connected it to the G4 software through the G4 Designer Settings.
-If you have not done this, the Conductor will not open properly.
-Please see the [tutorial on how to set this up](../docs/googlesheet_tutorial.md).*
+If you have not done this, the Conductor will not open properly.*

+{::comment}Please see the [tutorial on how to set this up](googlesheet_tutorial.md).{:/comment}

 # Fill out the metadata